qserena/04-war-card-game-async-await/README.md

 The app is deployed here:
 [https://toms-war-game.netlify.app](https://toms-war-game.netlify.app)

-Please feel free to visit and try the game!
+Please feel free to visit and try out the game!